Link: Apply now for the Chase Sapphire Preferred® Card or Chase Sapphire Reserve® Card

 - It’s up to individual merchants to categorize themselves correctly, and in some cases businesses may not have the categories you’d expect

+These bonus categories are just one of the many reasons to consider picking up these cards.
 With that out of the way, let’s look at how many bonus points each card earns in various categories, and how those categories are defined.

 - This includes merchants with sit-down or eat-in dining, including fast food restaurants and fine dining establishments

 - Merchants that sell food and drinks located within facilities such as sports stadiums, hotels and casinos, theme parks, grocery and department stores, will not be included in this category unless the merchant has set up such purchases to be classified in a restaurant category

 - Purchases made at bakeries, caterers, or gift card merchants are not included in the category